bptlab/fCM-query-generator/README.md

 The compiler of the input to state space queries can be found in `src/compiler/compiler.js`.

 An example can be found in the `example`-folder.
 It contains the fragments of an exemplary process (`example/fragments.png`) that describes the submission and reviewing of papers for a conference.
-The formalized CPN of this fCM can be found in `example/conference.cpn`
+The formalized CPN of this fCM can be found in `example/conference.cpn`.
+Information on a more detailed example are provided in [example.md](example.md).

 ## Project setup
 The project can be used with the latest version of [npm](https://www.npmjs.com).